 Bonin served five months of active duty in the Vietnam War as an aerial gunner, logging over 700 hours of combat and patrol time.
 He later admitted having sexually abused two fellow soldiers at gunpoint and claimed his experiences in Vietnam instilled in him the belief that human life is overvalued.

-Within months of military discharge, Bonin, now 21, committed a five violent sadistic pederast sexual assaults on teenage boys.
+Within months of military discharge, Bonin, now 21, committed five violent sadistic pederast sexual assaults on teenage boys.
 He bound or otherwise restrained victims before forcibly engaging in sodomy, forced oral copulation and methods of torture that included bludgeoning and the squeezing of victims’ testicles.

 Bonin Case Demonstrates Total Malice by Pervert Justice Warriors in the Sistema